TimmMcla/AutomationProject/README.md

  - Have the page objects handle the driver instance so that the step definitions are easily readable.
  - Finish the test cases and have it complete the scenario runs.
  - Expand the browsers tested to include the major versions of Edge, Firefox, and Safari

+### I ran into some problems while trying to get this prototype up and running...
+  1. Prior to this experiment, my knowledge of Python was extremely limited.
+  2. I did not understand the intricacies that behave revoles around.

+### Despite the fact that this is not a showcase of my best work.
+This was a lot of fun and I thoroughly enjoyed the experience.